No Forgetting Learning: Buffer-free Continual Learning Classification: Evaluation Protocol

 \section{Evaluation Protocol}

-The two main experimental scenarios typically used to evaluate the performance of methods are the following: \begin{itemize} \item \textbf{Task Incremental Learning (Task-IL):} In Task-IL, the training data is divided into multiple tasks, each with a unique set of classes.
-The crucial aspect of Task-IL is that the model is provided with information about which task it is handling during training and testing.
+The two main experimental scenarios typically used to evaluate the performance of methods are the following: \begin{itemize} \item \textbf{Task Incremental Learning (TIL):} In TIL, the training data is divided into multiple tasks, each with a unique set of classes.
+The crucial aspect of TIL is that the model is provided with information about which task it is handling during training and testing.
 This allows the model to use the computational graph corresponding to each task.
 For example, if the model is trained to classify images of animals and vehicles, the task label information is also provided for testing on a new image; thus, the network's classification output for the corresponding task will be calculated.
-This knowledge simplifies the inference task, as the model does not need to consider all possible classes simultaneously ~\cite{wickramasinghe2024continual, vahedifar_2025_14631802}.
+This knowledge simplifies the inference task, as the model does not need to consider all possible classes simultaneously ~\citep{wickramasinghe2024continual, vahedifar_2025_14631802}.

-\item \textbf{Class Incremental Learning (Class-IL):} In Class-IL, the model is also trained on different tasks but is not told which task a new sample belongs to during testing.
+\item \textbf{Class Incremental Learning (CIL):} In CIL, the model is also trained on different tasks, but is not told which task a new sample belongs to during testing.
 Instead, regardless of the task, the model needs to respond to all the classes it has encountered.
-This makes Class-IL more challenging than Task-IL, as the model must infer the correct class without task-related information.
-For instance, after training a model to recognize animals and vehicles separately, Class-IL would test the model on all classes simultaneously (animals and vehicles) without informing the model whether it is currently classifying an animal or a vehicle ~\cite{qu2024recentadvancescontinuallearning, zhou2024continuallearningpretrainedmodels}.
+This makes CIL more challenging than TIL, as the model must infer the correct class without task-related information.
+For instance, after training a model to recognize animals and vehicles separately, CIL would test the model on all classes simultaneously (animals and vehicles) without informing the model whether it is currently classifying an animal or a vehicle ~\citep{qu2024recentadvancescontinuallearning, zhou2024continuallearningpretrainedmodels}.